kanhaiyasingh12/Implantation-plan-azure-function/DEV/meeting_notes.md

 # OPENINGS
 ---
-> update on Promotion Gate Concurrency – AB#28965.
+> I worked on  AB#28965  Promotion Gate Concurrency .
 All the earlier dependencies are now resolved.
-PR#314 and Constantin’s superseded-guard PR 321 are both merged into main.
+PR#314 and Constantin’s "superseded-guard" PR 321  both merged into main.

 >Constantin opened PR 333 for AB#28896, which addresses the same concurrency issue.Based on Sam’s guidance, we decided to use PR#333 instead of creating a duplicate implementation.

 >I completed a review of PR#333.
-The release-unit concurrency grouping and repo-wide GitOps lock look good.
+The release-unit 'concurrency grouping' and repo-wide GitOps-lock looks good.

 >Constantin will address these points and merge PR#333.
-Once that is merged, I can close AB#28965 since the issue will be covered by PR#333.
+Once that PR is merged, I can close AB#28965 since the issue will be covered by PR#333.

 ---
 # For Founday models